-Audi spinoff holoride collects $12m in Series A led by Terranet AB – TechCrunch
+Audi spinoff holoride collects $12M in Series A led by Terranet AB – TechCrunch

 Holoride is on a mission to revolutionize the passenger experience by turning dead car time into interactive experiences that can run the gamut of gaming, education, productivity, mindfulness and more.
 For example, around Halloween 2019, holoride teamed up with Ford and Universal Pictures to immerse riders into the frightening world of the Bride of Frankenstein, replete with monsters jumping out and tasks for riders to perform.

-Wollny said holoride always has an eye towards the next step, even though its first product hasn’t gone to market yet.
+Wollny said holoride always has an eye toward the next step, even though its first product hasn’t gone to market yet.
 He understands that the future is in autonomous vehicles, and wants to build an essential element of the future tech stack of future cars, cars in which everyone is a passenger.

 “Car manufacturers always focus on the buyer of the car or the driver, but not so much on the passenger,” said Wollny.
 “The passenger is who holoride really focuses on.
 We want to turn every vehicle into a moving theme park.”